Department of Communication Studies

 692H Honors in Cultural Studies (3).
 Permission of the instructor.
 Required of all senior honors candidates in cultural studies.
 Second semester of senior honors thesis.

 693H Honors (3).
 Permission of the department.
 Majors only.
-3.2 cumulative grade point average required.
+Cumulative grade point average must meet University standard.
 Individual projects designed by students and supervised by a faculty member.

 694H Honors (3).
 Permission of the department.
 Majors only.
-3.2 cumulative grade point average required.
+Cumulative grade point average must meet University standard.
 Individual projects designed by students and supervised by a faculty member.

 695 Field Methods (3).
 Recommended preparation, COMM 562 or 841.
 A bridge course designed to offer graduate students and advanced undergraduates a practicum in fieldwork methods and performance ethnography.